Skip to main content

 Millet Beer/Bil-bil

-Bil-bil is a traditional alcoholic beverage made from fermented millet.
-It's a common drink in many parts of Chad, especially in rural communities.
-The fermentation process gives it a slightly sour and yeasty flavor.
-Bil-bil is typically low in alcohol content and is often consumed during social gatherings and celebrations.
+Bil-bil is a traditional beer brewed from fermented millet, common in much of Chad and especially in rural communities.
+Fermentation gives it a sour, yeasty taste.
+It's usually low in alcohol and tends to show up at social gatherings and celebrations.

 low